A vision for our future

 Edinburgh Biomes, the most significant project in the Garden's history, will protect RBGE's unique and globally important plant collection for the future.

-Arguably the most ambitious undertaking of the Garden’s 349-year history, Edinburgh Biomes will avoid the catastrophic loss of up to 4,000 species in the public and research glasshouses, and deliver world-leading facilities that will protect the work of this national institution for the future.
+Arguably the most visionary and exciting project of the Garden’s 350-year history, Edinburgh Biomes will avoid the catastrophic loss of up to 4,000 species in the public and research Glasshouses, and deliver world-leading facilities that will protect the work of this national institution for the future.

 Details of the project come at a time when the Garden’s existing Glasshouse facilities - including the Grade A listed Victorian Palm Houses, and the 1960’s 'front-range' and research Glasshouses - require extensive refurbishment.
 It will ensure the Glasshouses continue to provide a safe environment for the Garden’s plant collection.